Gabriel200622/Gabriel200622/README.md

 ## Hi there, I'm Gabriel 👋

-I'm an 18-year-old software developer and computer science student at Goldsmiths, University of London.
+I'm an 18-year-old software engineer and computer science student at Goldsmiths, University of London.

 ### 🚀 About Me